Modern Foreign Languages

 We follow the Little Languages Scheme of Work in EYFS and Key Stage 1 and the ‘La Jolie Ronde’ Scheme of work in Key Stage 2 to ensure coverage and progression across school.
 Both schemes are written by the Wakefield School Improvement Advisor Rachel Redfearn.
 The MFL Language Leaders attended termly training to support the teaching of Languages in the school lead by Rachel Redfearn.

 Children are encouraged and supported to develop their speaking and listening skills through conversational work, singing activities and games.
 As confidence and skill grows, children record their work through pictures, captions and sentences.
 By Years 5 and 6 children are writing in paragraphs confidently applying key vocabulary, sentence structures and French grammar in their extended writing French is taught weekly throughout the school.
 We teach French in a logical sequenced order building on and revisiting high frequency language, teaching through topics that allow children to apply their knowledge of grammatical structures and key phrases.
 Children have to opportunity to listen to stories being read in the target language as well as read stories for themselves, accessing our MFL school library.
 In MFL lessons we constantly revisit language skills and build on and recap knowledge.
-Children have the opportunity to share their language learning beyond the classroom through class assemblies, MFL focused events, visits by children from countries speaking the target language in school exchanges and by taking part in the Y6 visit to their sister school in China.
-Language learning is purposeful.
+Children have the opportunity to share their language learning beyond the classroom through class assemblies, and MFL focused events.

 Our Scheme of Work has clear age related expectations; it is clear what children should be able to do and understand in MFL.
 Assessment is based upon the explicit expectations written in the Long Term Plan which includes pupils’ achievement in reading, writing, speaking, listening and grammar.
 We strive to ensure that our pupils’ attainment is in line with or exceeds their potential when we consider the varied starting points of all our children.